DavidGeUSA/MaxwellEquations/doc/readme.md

 I have found a way to solve Maxwell’s equations in open space analytically.

 Solving Maxwell’s equations analytically is like discovering an entrance to a treasure cave.
 The more I dig in the cave, the more treasures I see there are to be dug out.
+I am facing math difficulties, and lacking high performance computing resources.
+It is beyond a retired engineer’s hobby.
 I want to share the treasure cave to anyone who is interested in exploring it.
 What I got so far are presented in the following reports.

 1. Title: <a href="https://github.com/DavidGeUSA/MaxwellEquations/blob/main/doc/TimeSpaceTheorem.pdf">Time Space Theorem From Maxwell’s Equations</a>  <br>